Updated core site rules

 Rule 5: No SPAM

 SPAM: Stupid, Pointless, or Annoying Messages.
 A wide range of posts or messages may qualify as SPAM; Moderators make the final determination on whether a post or message is SPAM.
-SPAM includes, but is not limited to the below: A. No Begging Begging consists of asking other players for Pokémon, items, or currency without offering anything of equivalent value in return.
-This also includes contacting other players to ask them to click your Pokémon.
-Contacting a player who is offering clicks, Pokémon, items, or currency does not count as begging.
-You may also place requests in your About Me, Trainer Card, and forum signature.
+SPAM includes, but is not limited to the below: A. No Begging Asking for free things is colloquially referred to as "begging".
+You are not allowed to ask for Pokémon, items, or currency in the forums, chat, or PMs without offering payment in return, unless the other player has already offered these things for free.
+You are allowed to ask for Pokémon, items, or currency in your Trainer Card, About Me, or forum signature.
+You are not allowed to directly ask other players to click your Pokémon unless the player has already offered.
+You may not offer payment for clicks under any circumstances.
+If you want other players to click you, click them first and let them reciprocate.
 B. Type Appropriately Communicate with other players as clearly as possible.
 Pay attention to spelling and grammar, and keep chatspeak to a minimum.
 You don't need to be perfect, but please make an effort to be understood.
 C. Mass Messaging A player commits Mass Spam when they send the same or a highly similar unsolicited message to multiple players.
 Just like in real life with email spam and robocallers, no one likes receiving SPAM in this way.
 D. CAPS LOCK Please limit your use of CAPS LOCK.
-Culturally, the use of caps lock for more than a few words in a message has come to signify "shouting", and is considered to be fairly rude.
-No post should consist entirely or even mostly of ALL CAPS.
+Culturally, the use of caps lock for more than a few words in a message has come to signify "shouting", and can be considered fairly rude if used carelessly.
+No post should contain more than one line (when viewed on desktop) or two lines (mobile) of ALL CAPS.
 E. Pointless Posts Posts that do not contribute to the discussion are considered to be SPAM.
 This includes posts that have no meaningful content (such as posting "No Support" and nothing else in a Suggestions thread), posts that are off-topic, and posts that consist entirely of emojis or emoticons.
 F. Excessive Quoting Posts consisting of large blocks of quotes are considered SPAM as there is no point in doing this and it needlessly lengthens a post which makes it difficult to read.
 Posts should be limited to 3 nested quotes (quotes within quotes within quotes) each.

 Rule 6: Art Usage

-PokéFarm requires that all art (including traditional or digital artwork, gifs, photos, and sprites) used publicly on the site be properly credited to its creator/artist.
-If the image is not from an official source, or designated by its creator as "free to use", the player must also have permission from the creator to use the image.
+PokéFarm requires that all art (including traditional or digital artwork, gifs, photos, sprites, music, and literature) used publicly on the site be properly credited to its creator/artist/author.
 Players may not use "random images found using Google Search".
 A. Art Theft Using art against the permission of the artist is termed on PokéFarm as "art theft", but is actually a form of copyright infringement.
 This is an illegal act with potential legal consequences.
 For more information, see Art Usage and Crediting.
 B. Tracing "Tracing" refers to the act of exactly or closely duplicating all or part of an image.
 Players who trace official art for personal usage must credit their source material (Ex.
 "Official art of Eevee, modified by me").
 Tracing official artwork to give to someone as a gift is acceptable as there is no profit involved.
-Attempting to sell traced official art for profit will result in a lock being placed upon your account for art theft, and you will be required to reimburse your customers.
-Tracing art other than official art, whether for personal usage or profit, will also result in a lock being placed on your account for art theft.
+Attempting to sell traced official art that has not been sufficiently modified from the original, for profit, will result in a lock being placed on your account for art theft, and you will be required to reimburse your customers.
+"Sufficient modification" of official art includes the following: a full recolour, modification of at least half the image, the addition to the image of a significant piece of original art, etc. Tracing art other than official art, whether for personal usage or profit, will also result in a lock being placed on your account for art theft.
 PokéFarm does not, in general, approve of tracing except as a tool for practicing art.
 C. Using PokéFarm Sprites Wherever possible, PokéFarm uses official Pokémon sprites.
 Recent generations of Pokémon games that do not have official sprites have needed PokéFarm's Art Team to create Pokémon sprites from scratch.
 Additionally, PokéFarm has designed entirely original creations (Exclusives or "Fakemon").
 Art and sprites created by the PokéFarm Art Team for PokéFarm's use are copyrighted (see our Copyright page).
 If you want to use these images off-site, or modify them for use on-site, you must request permission from PokéFarm's Art Director.
 Failing to request this permission will result in a lock being placed on your account.
+D. AI-Generated Content Images, text, and music created through the use of AI-generation are not permitted to be used or hosted on PokéFarm.
+Due to the nature of their creation, there is no way to determine whether the existing content used by the AI to create the final product was obtained with the permission of the original creators.
+This also applies to drawing and/or selling art (in any form) based off of AI-generated content.
+Sprite fusion generators using official, public-use Pokémon sprites are not classified as AI generators.

 Rule 7: Legibility